weiserlab/ambuj/position.md

 ----
 ****

-# Wireless, Embedded systems, Intelligence, Sensing, and Emerging technologies (WEISER) Group
+# Wireless, Embedded Systems, Intelligence, Sensing, and Emerging Technologies (WEISER) Group

 We are a group of ambitious students, engineers, and researchers focused on building real-world systems at the intersection of electronics, communication, and computer science.
 Engineering systems is a key part of our work.